Indigenous peoples of California: California genocide (1846–1873)

 The California genocide continued after the California Gold Rush period.
 By the late 1850s, Anglo-American militias were invading the homelands of native people in the northern and mountainous areas of the state, which had avoided some earlier waves of violence due to their more remote locations.
 Near the end of the period associated with the California genocide, the final stage of the Modoc Campaign was triggered when Modoc men led by Kintpuash (AKA Captain Jack) murdered General Canby at the peace tent in 1873.
 However, it's not widely known that between 1851 and 1872 the Modoc population decreased by 75 to 88% as a result of seven anti-Modoc campaigns started by the whites.

 There is evidence that the first massacre of the Modocs by non-natives took place as early as 1840.
 According to the story told by a chief of the Achumawi tribe (neighboring to Modocs), a group of trappers from the north stopped by the Tule lake around the year 1840 and invited the Modocs to a feast.
 As they sat down to eat, the cannon was fired and many Indians were killed.
 The father of Captain Jack was among the survivors of that attack.
 Since then the Modocs resisted the intruders notoriously.
 Additionally, when in 1846 the Applegate Trail cut through the Modoc territory, the migrants and their livestock damaged and depleted the ecosystem that the Modoc depended on to survive.

 20th century: Forced assimilation

-By 1900, the population of native people who survived the eliminatory policies and acts carried out in the 19th century was estimated at about 16,000 people.
+By 1900, the population of native people who survived the eliminatory policies and acts carried out in the 19th century was estimated at 16,000 people.
 Remaining native people continued to be the recipients of the U.S. policies of cultural genocide throughout the 20th century.
 Many other native people would experience false claims that they were "extinct" as a people throughout the century.